tahsinzidane/magic-box/README.md

  - lemon yellow
  - bronze
  - grape vino

- wanna see th new version of magic-box [click here](https://tahsinzidane.github.io/magic-box/magic-box_2.0/index.html)
+ wanna see the new version of magic-box [click here](https://tahsinzidane.github.io/magic-box/magic-box_2.0/index.html), make sure that the first letter is always small

 ## license